Progen-Dev/Progen/README.md

 2. Right click and select ```Run 'Main.main()'```

 To build Progen as .jar file, see [this](https://blog.jetbrains.com/idea/2010/08/quickly-create-jar-artifact/) post.
 Now you can go on with chapter __Run__.

-### Download

-Check the newest [releases](https://github.com/ProgenBot/ProgenBot/releases).
-Download the newest stable release.
-If you want the newest features and stability is not the problem, you can also download a non stable release.

 ### Run